-- 70. The provisions of these Operating Procedures will have immediate effect from 6 May 2021. - 71.
-Any steps taken under a previous version of the Operating Procedures shall be deemed to have been taken under these procedures as approved by the Board with effect from 6 May 2021.
-Any decisions previously made by a Review Group will be deemed to have been taken under the Executive Review process.
-Any decisions previously made by the Conduct Committee under an earlier version of these Operating Procedures will be deemed to have been made by the FRC Board.
+- 70. The amended Operating Procedures will have effect on 1 January 2021. - 71.
+Any steps taken under a previous version of the Operating Procedures shall be deemed to have been taken under these procedures as approved by the Conduct Committee with effect from 1 January 2021.

+Approved by the Conduct Committee on 23 December 2020.